-Don't miss these last-minute Prime Day iPhone deals!
+iPhone sluggish?
+These iPhone Prime Day deals are right up your alley!

 iPhone 11 Pro

-If you want a recent flagship device but don't want to shell out on the newest iPhone 12 Pro, Amazon still sells the iPhone 11 Pro line which gets you a triple camera system, speedy internals, and gorgeous design.
+If you want a flagship device but don't want to shell out on the newest iPhone 13 Pro, Amazon still sells the iPhone 11 Pro line from a couple of years ago which gets you a triple camera system, speedy internals, and gorgeous design.
 Plus, you'll get up to $75 back in Amazon credit over two years.

 Which Prime Day iPhone deal is right for me?

-Back in the day, there was one iPhone model per year and you could either go with the latest model for the best features or snag a year-old model if you didn't need the latest and greatest.
-Fast-forward a decade and there are now five "current-gen" iPhone models if you count the iPhone SE and the different iPhone 12 specifications, plus Apple keeps around some its older models so there are many to choose from.
+Before the days of the Pro, the Pro Max, the Mini, and the SE, there was but one option per year of what iPhone you could buy.
+You could pick how much storage it had and the color, but beyond that, there wasn't much to choose from.
+Now, things are a little different.
+There's the iPhone 13 lineup available alongside some of Apple's slightly older models, going all the way back to 2018's iPhone XR.

 When it comes to getting the best Prime Day iPhone deal, you of course want to consider the price you're paying versus the recommended retail price and the age of the device.
-For example, the previous-gen iPhone XR is a great cheap option, but it's worth weighing up whether it's worth forking out a little extra to get the current iPhone 12 that will be more future-proofed.
+The iPhone XR, for example, is a fantastic cheap option, but you might want to consider stepping up to the previous generation iPhone 12 for a little extra and make sure you're future-proofed.

-The cheapest Prime Day iPhone deal is the 2020 iPhone SE which starts at $399 and packs in solid specs like a 4.7-inch display, 64GB of internal storage, and a 12-megapixel camera.
-For many, this will be plenty of space and a solid camera for day-to-day usage.
+The cheapest in the past has been on the SE, which for the price, is an excellent introduction to the iPhone.
+It's got a 4.7-inch display, 64GB of internal storage, and a 12-megapixel camera.
+For those who want the Apple experience but don't want to pay through the nose for a top-spec model.

-If you want a larger, edge-to-edge screen and Apple's Face ID security, then the iPhone 12 series (or even the iPhone 11 or iPhone XR that Apple still sells) is for you.
-The iPhone 12 line starts at $699 and comes in a bunch of colors to suit your style.
-It's got a 6.1-inch Super Retina XDR OLED display and a second ultra-wide camera on the back.
-It's powered by the same A14 Bionic chip as the 12 Pro and you can even get a smaller version of the same phone in the 5.4-inch iPhone 12 mini which is generally around $100 cheaper.
+If you want a larger screen and more premium features, you'll find the iPhone 12 and 13 series has everything you need - an edge-to-edge display, Face-ID, and a multi-camera setup to name but a few of the features.
+The most recent iPhone 13 starts at $829 full price, with a 6.1-inch screen and dual cameras on the back.
+If you want something even more pocket friendly, the iPhone 13 Mini offers all the same features in a small package, with a 5.4-inch screen.
+Don't look away from the older iPhones either - you could save some money by going for the iPhone 12 family instead, and still find yourself with an excellent piece of iPhone hardware.

 Why should I buy a Prime Day iPhone deal?